traditions that Make Easter Special

 A Disclaimer

 And a disclaimer…sometimes even the “little things” don’t happen very well around here.
 Life has a tendency to get in the way.
-There are some years we do these things I’m going to talk about better than others.
 There have been years when I realize in a panic that Easter is in three days and I haven’t done a thing!
-But most of the time we do have things kind of laid out.
-Because we’ve worked on it over the years.
-And gathered more ideas and things that work each year.
+But that’s what’s so awesome about traditions.
+Even if you’re not prepared, most of the time they happen.
+Because your kids have a twinkle in their eyes and help keep them going.

 I hope that as I share ideas they will spur some things that might work for you and your family.